-4.7 APARTMENT DEVELOPMENT
+4.7 Apartment Development

-The 2007 guidelines "Sustainable Urban Housing, Design Standards for New Apartments", issued by the DoEHLG, aim to promote sustainable urban housing, by ensuring that the design and layout of new apartments will provide satisfactory accommodation for a variety of household types and sizes.
+"Sustainable Urban Housing, Design Standards for New Apartments" Guidelines, issued by the DoEHLG in 2009, aim to promote sustainable urban housing, by ensuring that the design and layout of new apartments will provide satisfactory accommodation for a variety of household types and sizes.
 Accordingly, these guidelines provide recommended minimum standards for:

-- floor areas for different types of apartments, - storage spaces, - sizes for apartment balconies / patios, and; - room dimensions for certain rooms.
+- floor areas for different types of apartments, - storage spaces, - sizes for apartment balconies / patios, and - room dimensions for certain rooms.

-Within Naas, the provision of apartment schemes may be considered at appropriate locations and where a significant demand for smaller units of accommodation is evident.
+Within Athy, the provision of apartment schemes may be considered at appropriate locations and where a significant demand for this type of accommodation is evident.
 Generally apartments, or retail developments with apartments above, should be located in the town centre zone.
 They may also be appropriate close to public transport nodes or as a limited proportion of a general residential scheme.
-For the purpose of this Plan a house and maisonette is defined as a dwelling with its own external access.
-An apartment or flat is a dwelling accessed from an internal lobby or hallway.
-Apartment schemes shall comply with the provisions of Chapter 13 Development Management in terms of layout, design, finish and landscaping.
+Apartment schemes shall comply with the provisions of Chapter 15 Development Management in terms of layout, design, finish and landscaping.